mischah/ibrew/README.md

 # ibrew 🍻

+> Interactive CLI for Homebrew – the missing package manager for macOS.

+`ibrew` lets you use [Homebrew](https://brew.sh/) in a different way:

-> Interactive CLI to browse Homebrew search results and choose a package to install.
+- Browse Homebrew search results and choose a package to install.
+- Browse installed packages and select the ones you’d like to upgrade.

 <br>
 <p align="center">